-Projects are required to implement the validated restoration plan and complete the restoration activities before expiry of the project validation statement.
-This to make sure that the surveyed baseline is still valid.
-Requests for extension of project validation can be applied for if necessary and will be considered on a case-by-case basis by IUCN UK Peatland Programme in liaison with the validation/verification body.
-All evidence for the delay will be discussed, extensions are more likely to be granted if the delay was out with the project's fault.
+Projects are required to implement the validated restoration plan and complete the restoration activities before expiry of the project plan validation statement.
+This is to make sure that the surveyed baseline is still valid.
+Restoration can be done over 2 years for one single Peatland Code project.

+Requests for extension for project plan validation can be applied for if necessary and will be considered on a case-by-case basis by IUCN UK Peatland Programme in liaison with the validation/verification body.
+All evidence for the delay will be discussed, and extensions are more likely to be granted if the delay was beyond the project's control.

 A new baseline check might be necessary to be able to grant the extension.
-If extension is not granted and the project disagrees, they can take it to the Peatland Code 'Disputes Panel'.

-The completion date of restoration activities is the project 'Start date' and the project shall update said date on the UK Land Carbon registry, within 1 month of completion.
-Projects can choose to have their PIUs for the whole project duration issued at this point, without the risk of IHS Markit, now part of S&P Global, having to cancel and reissue them, since the "Start date" is known.
+If the extension is not granted and the project disagrees, they can take it to the Peatland Code 'Disputes Panel'.
+The completion date of restoration activities is the project 'Start date' and the project shall update said date on the UK Land Carbon Registry, within 1 month of completion.
+Projects can choose to have their PIUs for the whole project duration issued at this point, without the risk of the registry owner having to cancel and reissue them, since the "Start date" is known.

-Restoration validation
+Restoration Validation

-Within one year of the project "Start date" the restoration validation will take place, conducted by an approved validation body.
+Within one year of the project "Start date" the restoration validation will take place, conducted by an approved third party independent validation body.

 Restoration validation will evaluate the restoration activities undertaken and any resulting impact on the peatland condition category against the validated restoration plan.
-The project must submit a final restoration report to the validator, outlining which restoration activities were carried out, including evidence of this, and cross referencing with the validated restoration plan.
-If the implemented restoration differed from the restoration plan submitted at project validation, all relevant documents need to be updated and resubmitted during restoration validation.
+The project must submit a final restoration report to the validator (contact information can be found on the Peatland Code website), outlining which restoration activities were carried out, including evidence of this (i.e. a map of restoration footprint overlayed over the validated Assessment Unit (AU) map, or drone imagery), and cross referencing with the validated restoration plan.

+If the implemented restoration differed from the restoration plan submitted at project plan validation, all relevant documents need to be updated and resubmitted during restoration validation.
 If necessary, an adjustment to the amount of PIUs issued will be made.

-The evaluation will consist of a review of documentation and a site visit to determine if Peatland Code Requirements have been met.
+The evaluation will consist of a review of documentation and a site visit to determine if Peatland Code requirements have been met.
 During the site visit the independent auditor will walk over the site and carry out a risk-based assessment of any evidence on site at risk of reversal in condition category, e.g., evidence of increased deer numbers, erosion evidence, dams failing.
 If no non-conformances are raised or if all non-conformances are suitably rectified within the required timeframe, as determined by the validation body, a restoration validation statement will be issued.

-The project will be listed on the UK Land Carbon registry as "Restoration validated".
+The project will be listed on the UK Land Carbon Registry as "Restoration validated".
 The Restoration validation statement is valid until the Year 5 verification is due.